narner/MyWebsite/content/main.md

 managers and designers to prototype concepts and produced production-ready features.

-Nick was also selected to be a member of Google ATAP's Project Soli Alpha Developer program, where he was invited to test the millimeter-wave radar development kit that Gogole had produced..This program included selection to attend a development workshop with the ATAP team, as well as inclusion of his work in a video shown at Google I/O. Driven by an interest in radar’s use as an interaction modality, he co-wrote a paper on this work, which was presented at NIME 2016.
+Nick was also selected to be a member of Google ATAP's Project Soli Alpha Developer program, where he was invited to test the millimeter-wave radar development kit that Gogole had produced.
+This program included selection to attend a development workshop with the ATAP team, as well as inclusion of his work in a video shown at Google I/O. Driven by an interest in radar’s use as an interaction modality, he co-wrote a paper on this work, which was presented at NIME 2016.